ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "staten-island/1866-colton-map-cropped" "800" /%}}
 {{% fig "staten-island/1872-dripps-map-cropped" "800" /%}}

+Bartlett Brown's store at the corner of Castleton Avenue and Broadway in Staten Island was addressed as 114 Broadway in the 1800's, but as I write this, it is addressed as 280 Broadway, block 206, lot 13 (Borough-Block-Lot Lookup, New York City Department of Finance).

 Bartlett Brown's son [Bartlett Brown Jr.](https://www.findagrave.com/memorial/199802139/bartlett-brown) (04 Mar 1870 to 15 Dec 1946), apparently known locally as "Bartie", succeeded him in business:

 {{% fig "staten-island/1891-08-06-Richmond-Cty-WNB-NY-p1" "500" /%}}